L'Œuf électrique: History

 Arzens, a Parisian, and graduate of École nationale supérieure des Beaux-Arts de Paris, designed this futuristic, economical, lightweight electric car prototype in 1938 (along with his concept car La Baleine), then built it in 1942, during World War II.

 Car

 The spherical bodywork, with a fastback rear, is inspired by interwar cyclecars, and the bionic shapes of an egg, a bubble, or a drop of water.
 The body is aluminum, over a chassis formed from a Duralinox tube.
-The windscreen is made of curved Plexiglass, as are the doors.
+The windscreen and doors are made of curved acrylic.
 Batteries account for most of the car's 350 kg weight.

 Motorisation

 To circumvent fuel rationing during the German military administration in occupied France during World War II, Arzens used an electric motor, which was powered by five 12-volt batteries located under the bench seat.
 Each battery had a capacity of 250 ampere hours, and weighed 60 kg.
 The car had a top speed of 70 km/h, and a range of 100 km.

 After the war, Arzens replaced the electric motor with a 125 cc Peugeot single-cylinder petrol engine, which produced 5.5 hp.
 This resulted in an increase in the car's top speed, to 80 km/h.